yazan-alshekha/learning-journal/README.md

 and success in their success

-I want to tell you how i keep myself in a growth mindset 1.i am wake up everyday and search about learning because it is **key to success**
+I want to tell you how i keep myself in a growth mindset
+ 1. i am wake up everyday and search about learning because it is **key to success**
-2.always tell myself when i *gain* will forgot the pain
+ 2. always tell myself when i *gain* will forgot the pain

 [and here my profile](https://github.com/yazan-alshekha)